-To keep your case sealer's tape head running at top operating performance, routine maintenance is required.
-Breakdowns can be costly.
-Save money and extend the life cycle of your tape heads by following this daily maintenance checklist and troubleshooting guide.
+Routine maintenance is required to keep case sealer tape heads running at top operating performance since breakdowns can be extremely costly.
+Save money and extend the life cycle of your tape heads by following our maintenance checklist and troubleshooting guide.

 Being proactive in your case sealer maintenance schedule allows you to find a solution to problems before they begin to affect production.
 By routinely checking key parts and components, you’ll be more likely to notice when something doesn’t seem right or is beginning to wear.

-Download our 7-Point Tape Head Maintenance Checklist to share with your operators and maintenance team.
-We recommend checking these areas daily to improve your packaging performance and reduce issues associated with inadequate taping.
+Download this 7-Point Tape Head Maintenance Checklist to share with your operators and maintenance team.
+We recommend checking these areas daily to improve packaging performance and reduce issues associated with inadequate taping.

 Wrinkled tape – When the tape is applied too loosely on a box, it will wrinkle and the blade may not be able to make the right cut.
 Again, verify that the tape is being properly threaded first.
 Then adjust the tape tension knob clockwise to increase tension and check the rollers’ tension as well.
 If the issue persists, check to see if there is a buildup of adhesive on the rollers that is restricting motion.
 You may also need to clean or replace the knife blades if the tape is not being cut cleanly.